TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/1-short-history.rst

-In the following days, the Fluid team developed a small program (named *Backporter*) which could take the code of Fluid for FLOW3, and transform it to code for TYPO3 v4.
+In the following days, the Fluid team developed a small program (named *Backporter*) which could take the code of Fluid for FLOW, and transform it to code for TYPO3 v4.
 That's how the first working version of Fluid for TYPO3 v4 came into being at the end of the T3BOARD09.
-Additionally, it was now pretty easy to keep Fluid for FLOW3 in sync with Fluid for TYPO3 v4.
+Additionally, it was now pretty easy to keep Fluid for FLOW in sync with Fluid for TYPO3 v4.

 The first real presentation of Extbase and Fluid happened in April